awsdocs/amazon-emr-management-guide/doc_source/emr-plan-debugging.md

 For more information on using Amazon EMR commands in the AWS CLI, see [https://docs.aws.amazon.com/cli/latest/reference/emr](https://docs.aws.amazon.com/cli/latest/reference/emr)\.

-## Enable the Debugging Tool<a name="emr-plan-debugging-logs-archive-debug"></a>
+## Enable the debugging tool<a name="emr-plan-debugging-logs-archive-debug"></a>

  The debugging tool allows you to more easily browse log files from the EMR console\.
-For more information, see [View Log Files in the Debugging Tool](emr-manage-view-web-log-files.md#emr-manage-view-web-log-files-debug)\.
+For more information, see [View log files in the debugging tool](emr-manage-view-web-log-files.md#emr-manage-view-web-log-files-debug)\.
 When you enable debugging on a cluster, Amazon EMR archives the log files to Amazon S3 and then indexes those files\.
 You can then use the console to browse the step, job, task, and task\-attempt logs for the cluster in an intuitive way\.

  To use the debugging tool in the EMR console, you must enable debugging when you launch the cluster using the console, the CLI, or the API\.